CDLUC3/mrt-doc/endopoints/ui/storage-key-file.md

 - :object - ark
 - :version - version number (or ? for latest version)
 - :file - file name
-  - the file name should include the prefix "producer/" or "system/".
-  - the file path should be urlencoded

 ## URL Parameters